jfo/weblog/content/post/2019/2019-08-29-webassembly-sections-part-2.md

   (export "x" (global $theMeaningOfLife)))
 ```

-Here's a good place to talk about what a stack machine is; really this is
+Here's a good place to talk about what a stack machine _is_; really this is
 the business end of wasm computation.
 I won't enumerate all the instructions,
-of course, but this is where most of them go.
+of course, but this is where most of them would go.
 A stack machine is a pretty
-simple model of computation, things get loaded into a FILO stack (first in,
+simple model, things get loaded into a FILO stack (first in, last out), and
-last out), and when instructions are applied to them, they pull out the number
+when instructions are applied to them, they pull out the number of arguments
-of arguments they need.
+they need.

 ```
 (module
   (global $theMeaningOfLife i32 (i32.const 42))
   (func (param $n i32) (result i32)
-    get_local $n
+    local.get $n
-    get_global $theMeaningOfLife
+    global.get $theMeaningOfLife
     i32.add)
   (export "x" (global $theMeaningOfLife)))
 ```